 FinCEN may impose one or more of these special measures in order to protect the U.S. financial system from these threats.
 Special measures one through four, codified at 31 U.S.C.
 5318A(b)(1)-(b)(4), impose additional recordkeeping, information collection, and reporting requirements on covered U.S. financial institutions.
 The fifth special measure, codified at 31 U.S.C.
 5318A(b)(5), allows FinCEN to impose prohibitions or conditions on the opening or maintenance of certain correspondent accounts.

 b.
-Overview of the Current Regulatory Provisions Regarding Special Measures Concerning North Korea
+Overview of the Current Regulatory Provisions Regarding Special Measures Concerning the Islamic Republic of Iran

-The rule further prohibits U.S. financial institutions from processing transactions for the correspondent account of a foreign bank in the United States if such a transaction involves a North Korean financial institution, and requires institutions to apply special due diligence to guard against such use by North Korean financial institutions.
-See 31 CFR 1010.659.
+FinCEN issued a final rule on November 4, 2019, imposing the fifth special measure to prohibit U.S. financial institutions from opening or maintaining a correspondent account for, or on behalf of, Iranian banking institutions.
+(84 FR 59302).
+The rule further prohibits U.S. financial institutions from processing transactions for the correspondent account of a foreign bank in the United States if such a transaction involves an Iranian financial institution, and requires institutions to apply special due diligence to guard against such use by Iranian financial institutions.
+See 31 CFR 1010.661.

 Information Collection Under the Fifth Special Measure

-The notification requirement in section 1010.659(b)(3)(i)(A) is intended to aid cooperation from correspondent account holders in denying North Korea access to the U.S. financial system.
-The information required to be maintained by section 1010.659(b)(4)(i) will be used by federal agencies and certain self-regulatory organizations to verify compliance by covered financial institutions with the provisions of 31 CFR 1010.659.
+The notification requirement in section 1010.661(b)(3)(i)(A) is intended to enhance cooperation from correspondent account holders in denying Iran access to the U.S. financial system.
+The information required to be maintained by section 1010.661(b)(4)(i) will be used by federal agencies and certain self-regulatory organizations to verify compliance by covered financial institutions with the provisions of 31 CFR 1010.661.

-Title: Renewal of Information Collection Requirements in connection with the Imposition of a Special Measure concerning North Korea as a Jurisdiction of Primary Money Laundering Concern.
+Title: Renewal of Information Collection Requirements in connection with the Imposition of a Special Measure concerning the Islamic Republic of Iran as a Jurisdiction of Primary Money Laundering Concern.

-Abstract: FinCEN is issuing this notice to renew the OMB control number for the imposition of a special measure against North Korea as a jurisdiction of primary money laundering concern pursuant to the authority contained in 31 U.S.C.
+Abstract: FinCEN is issuing this notice to renew the OMB control number for the imposition of a special measure against the Islamic Republic of Iran as a jurisdiction of primary money laundering concern pursuant to the authority contained in 31 U.S.C.
 5318A.
-See 31 CFR 1010.659.
+See 31 CFR 1010.661.